UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 Organization, item of equipment etc) is represented by a *DataCrate Microdocument* of type [schema:CreativeWork] (examples follow below).

-Note that the version of schema.org current at the time of writing (version 3.2) doesn't natively support nested datasets or have a mechanism to bundle data about files and associated entities.

-If there are files in the root of the payload (/data) directory the file MAY be described by a [schema:CreativeWork] micro-document related to the data.
+If there are files in the root of the payload (/data) directory each file MAY be described by a [schema:CreativeWork] DataCrate Microdocument related to the schema:Dataset with a property [schema:hasPart].

 NOTE: Every file in the payload directory MUST be in the BagiIt Manifest.
 Describing every file in the payload directory is possible with DataCrate, but